Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

  - Using print statements.
  - Refactoring (this means changing the syntax without changing the functionality) Horrible Steve's code.

-Horrible Steve's code uses syntax we haven't covered in class.
+HorribleSteve.java and Flik.java both use syntax we haven't covered in class.
+We do not expect you to fix the bug or even understand it once you have found it.
+Instead, your job is simply to find the bug.

 Tip: JUnit provides methods `assertTrue(boolean)` and `assertTrue(String, boolean)` that you might find helpful.